davidjriva/Distributed-Systems-in-Go/maelstrom-broadcast/README.md

 The simplest approach is to simply send a node’s entire data set on every message, however, this is not practical in a real-world system.
 Instead, try to send data more efficiently as if you were building a real broadcast system.

 Values should propagate to all other nodes within a few seconds.

+## Solution b

+This challenge was more complex, as it required reliably broadcasting messages across the entire network using gossip.
+When a node receives a new message, it first stores the message locally, then gossips it to all its neighbors.
+If the message has already been seen, the node simply ignores it and waits for the next one.

+# Challenge c: Fault Tolerant Broadcast

+In this challenge, we’ll build on our Multi-Node Broadcast implementation, however, this time we’ll introduce network partitions between nodes so they will not be able to communicate for periods of time.